Jacobbrewer1/puppet-summary/README.md

         Database to use (default "sqlite").
 Valid options are: sqlite, mysql, mongo.
   -gcs
         Enable Google Cloud Storage upload.
+  -secure-upload
+        Enable secure upload.
+This will prevent any requests to the /upload endpoint that have come from outside the cluster.
+(This is considered if the request has the `X-Forwarded-For` header set.)
   -version
         Print version and exit.
 ```